Neural Methods for Amortized Inference: NEURAL LIKELIHOOD AND LIKELIHOOD-TO-EVIDENCE RATIO

-where the posterior network $q(\thetab;\kappab_{\gammab}(\Svec_{\taub}(\Zvec)))$ approximates the posterior density ${p(\thetab\mid\Zvec)}$ through the summary network $\Svec_{\taub}(\Zvec)$, and where the likelihood network $q(\Zvec;\omegab_{\etab}(\thetab))$ (or a synthetic likelihood version, based on $\Svec_{\taub}(\Zvec)$) approximates the likelihood $p(\Zvec\mid\thetab)$; the rightmost term on the right-hand side of Equation~\ref{eq:objJANA} involves the maximum mean discrepancy ($\textrm{MMD}$) between the density of the summary statistics, $p(\Svec_{\taub}(\Zvec))$, and the standard multivariate Gaussian density, $\textrm{Gau}(\zerob, \Imat)$; this serves as a penalty to impose some probabilistic structure on the summary space and allows for the detection of model misspecification \citep[for further details, see][]{Radev_2023}.
-Since JANA approximates both the (normalised) posterior density and the likelihood function, it also automatically yields an amortised approximation to the marginal likelihood $p(\Zvec)=p(\Zvec\mid\thetab)p(\thetab)/p(\thetab\mid\Zvec)$, which is key for Bayesian model comparison and selection.
+\end{marginnote} where $q[\thetab;\kappab_{\gammab}\{\Svec_{\taub}(\Zvec)\}]$ approximates the posterior distribution ${p(\thetab\mid\Zvec)}$ through the summary network $\Svec_{\taub}(\Zvec)$, and where $q\{\Zvec;\omegab_{\etab}(\thetab)\}$ (or a synthetic likelihood version, based on $\Svec_{\taub}(\Zvec)$) approximates the likelihood function $p(\Zvec\mid\thetab)$; the rightmost term on the right-hand side of Equation~\ref{eq:objJANA} involves the maximum mean discrepancy ($\textrm{MMD}$) between the distribution of the summary statistics, $p\{\Svec_{\taub}(\Zvec)\}$, and the standard multivariate Gaussian distribution, $\textrm{Gau}(\zerob, \Imat)$ -- this serves as a penalty to impose some probabilistic structure on the summary space and allows for the detection of model misspecification \citep[for further details, see][]{Radev_2023}.
+Since JANA approximates both the (normalized) posterior distribution and the likelihood function, it also automatically yields an amortized approximation to the marginal likelihood $p(\Zvec)=p(\Zvec\mid\thetab)p(\thetab)/p(\thetab\mid\Zvec)$, which is key for Bayesian model comparison and selection.
 Moreover, it also allows one to measure out-of-sample posterior predictive performance via the expected log-predictive distribution.
 Another joint amortization method, coined the Simformer \citep{Glockler_2024}, uses a score-based diffusion model \citep{Song_2021} for the joint distribution of $\thetab$ and $\Zvec$, in such a way that samples from any of its conditionals can be easily generated.